At the first court date, what happens will depend on whether or not your spouse responded to the divorce papers you filed.

 About the “Financial Statement”

-Get this form from the court clerk, use the fillable .pdf version of the form.
+Get this form from the court clerk, or use the .pdf version of the Financial Statement.
 Check the information you received with your court forms packet.
 It includes instructions about the financial statement.

 About the "Discovery Deadline"